-- incorporate the key input modelling parameter uncertainties, the key input plant parameters measurement uncertainties, and the measurement uncertainties for the actuation of mitigating systems; the uncertainties shall be properly estimated, following best national and international practices - apply the single-failure criterion to all safety, groups and ensure that the safety groups are environmentally qualified - use minimum allowable performance (as established in the OLCs) for safety groups - account for consequential failures that may occur as a result of the initiating event - credit the actions of process and control systems only where the systems are passive and environmentally qualified for the accident conditions - credit process systems only if they are already running and are not affected by the event - include the actions of process and control systems when their actions may have a detrimental effect on the consequences of the analyzed accident - consider the effects of aging on SSCs - account for the possibility of equipment being taken out of service for maintenance - account for the possibility that, following an accident, the equipment required to maintain the plant in a stable state, may be rendered inoperable during a prolonged period - credit operator actions only when there are: - a. unambiguous indications of the need for such actions - b. adequate procedures and operator training for such actions - c. sufficient time to perform the credited actions - d. environmental conditions that do not prohibit such actions
+- incorporate the key input modelling parameter uncertainties, the key input plant parameters measurement uncertainties, and the measurement uncertainties for the actuation of mitigating systems; the uncertainties shall be properly estimated, following best national and international practices - 2. apply the single-failure criterion to all safety, groups and ensure that the safety groups are environmentally qualified - 3. use minimum allowable performance (as established in the OLCs) for safety groups - 4. account for consequential failures that may occur as a result of the initiating event

+- 5. credit the actions of process and control systems only where the systems are passive and environmentally qualified for the accident conditions - 6. credit process systems only if they are already running and are not affected by the event - 7. include the actions of process and control systems when their actions may have a detrimental effect on the consequences of the analyzed accident - 8. consider the effects of aging on SSCs - 9. account for the possibility of equipment being taken out of service for maintenance - 10. show that the plant can be maintained in a stable, cold and depressurized state for a prolonged period - 11. credit operator actions only when there are: - 1. unambiguous indications of the need for such actions - 2. adequate procedures and operator training for such actions - 3. sufficient time to perform the credited actions - 4. environmental conditions that do not prohibit such actions